 Who is eligible to apply?

 Undergraduates, graduate students, and recent graduates are eligible to apply for the X-Force Fellowship.
-Top applicants must have demonstrated technical or entrepreneurial experience or expertise.
+Top applicants will have demonstrated technical or entrepreneurial experience.
 Evidence of past self-directed work is strongly preferred.

 Participants must be U.S. citizens.